 Well actually it’s better to have a home do-it-yourself kit because you don’t want to have to take a sample to the lab every time you check your water softener, say you want to adjust your water softener to use less salt.
 Well you don’t want to have a laboratory test done every time so there’s some things like that that you want a home test kit for.

 Although that is basically it so if you’re troubleshooting a system, if you have aesthetic issues with odor, stains, or sediment, or even if you have corrosion problems.
 Those three areas at home test kit might be better.
-It’s definitely cheaper and it might be more appropriate or accurate because you can make, you can do the test, make it change to your system and do another test right there, there’s no going back and forth to the lab.
+It’s definitely cheaper and it might be more appropriate or accurate because you can do the test, make a change to your system and do another test right there, there’s no going back and forth to the lab.

 Alright, so let’s talk about it, mainly is: what contamination sources are near your well.
 That’s a thing to really consider when you’re trying to figure out what to test for.
-So like, giving you example, the environmental protection agency and also EPA, Canadian Water Quality Association, and also the World Health Organization, they recommend consider testing your well for pesticides, organic chemicals, and heavy metals at least once before you first use it the first time.
+So like, giving you example, the environmental protection agency and also the Canadian EPA, and also the World Health Organization, they recommend consider testing your well for pesticides, organic chemicals, and heavy metals at least once before you first use it the first time.

 When and What to Test .

 So, and then you want to test the private supplies, your private well annually for nitrate, coliform, dissolved solids and pH.
 So basically that’s what they recommend.
-It’s up to you, a lot of times the bank will save you or buy a new home or even if you’re drilling a well, they don’t usually recommend you to test or they don’t require you that is to test for pesticides but if it is an option you can afford, it’s not very expensive, it’s a good idea to get it done at least the first time.
+It’s up to you, a lot of times the bank, say you buy a new home or even if you’re drilling a well, they don’t usually recommend you to test or they don’t require to test for pesticides, but if it is an option you can afford, it’s not very expensive, it’s a good idea to get it done at least the first time.
 And then after that, get it done annually just for nitrate, bacteria, dissolved solids and pH so you can track and see what’s happened with the well.
 Nitrates are very common form of contamination and it tells you if there is a problem.

 And it doesn’t have to be fecal matter.
 It can just be any kind of, you could take some grass and or bugs and throw it down in the well and have come back positive for coliform bacteria.
 It’s very common.
 It just means that, but it’s a good idea because you don’t normally find coliform bacteria in a properly installed well.
 So if you do see coliform bacteria in the water then that kind of gives you a signal “Hmm what’s going on here?